lucatume/di52/README.md

 Where `path/to/di52/autoload.php` is the absolute path to the `autoload.php` file found in di52 root folder.

 ### PHP 5.2 Installation
-While the container will work on newer versions of php it was born to support PHP 5.2 out of the box; if the application requires it I suggest requiring [the `xrstf/composer-php52`](https://packagist.org/packages/xrstf/composer-php52 "xrstf/composer-php52 - Packagist") package too to handle autoloading.
+While the container will work on newer versions of php it was born to support PHP 5.2 out of the box; if the application requires it I suggest [requiring the `xrstf/composer-php52` package](https://packagist.org/packages/xrstf/composer-php52 "xrstf/composer-php52 - Packagist") to handle autoloading on PHP 5.2 compatible code.

 ## PHP 5.2 examples, PHP 7 ready code
 While the examples in the code are, for the most part, PHP 5.2 compatible di52 will work even better with newer versions of PHP.